whisk/leetgptsolver/README.md

 - [x] Add jq filtering for reporting
 - [ ] Implement locks for problem files
 - [ ] Implement a real rate limiter instead of SimpleThrottler
+- [ ] Support selecting the programming language

 ## License